KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS19-ATV.md

 Q: My device keeps booting into TWRP recovery.
 What should I do?
 *A: If you have GPIO21 connected to ground (or if you have something drawing power from it) your device will always boot to TWRP recovery (see FAQ section about DIY power button).
 If you have a hardware failure on GPIO21 you can edit /boot/config.txt to remove the GPIO21 related logic (see 'Ramdisk' and 'Graphics acceleration' sections).*

-Q: How to update from previous LineageOS 19.0 build without losing data?
-*A:*

-1. Boot to TWRP recovery with the build you want to keep the data (see FAQ)
-2. Plug in an external USB storage device and select 'Backup'
-3. Use 'Select Storage' to choose the USB device and 'Swipe to backup' (it's only necessary to backup the data partition so you can uncheck other partitions to speed up the process)
-4. Write new LineageOS 19.0 image to the sdcard following installation instructions
-5. Boot to TWRP recovery with the new build (see FAQ)
-6. Select 'Restore' and find the backup you created from the USB device ('Select Storage')
-7. Make sure you only have data selected as partitions to restore (uncheck other partitions if available) and select 'Swipe to Restore'
-8. (Flash Google apps package/other add-ons you had previously installed)
-9. Boot out of recovery (see FAQ)

 Q: How to install Magisk?
 *A:*

-1. Download [lineage-19.0-rpi-magisk-v24.3.zip](https://www.androidfilehost.com/?fid=2981970449027577732) and save it to your device's internal storage or use an external USB drive
+1. Download [lineage-19.1-rpi-magisk-v24.3.zip](https://www.androidfilehost.com/?fid=2981970449027577732) and save it to your device's internal storage or use an external USB drive
 2. Download [Magisk-v24.3.apk](https://github.com/topjohnwu/Magisk/releases/tag/v24.3)
 3. Boot to TWRP recovery (see FAQ)
-4. Install lineage-19.0-rpi-magisk-v24.3.zip from your selected storage
+4. Install lineage-19.1-rpi-magisk-v24.3.zip from your selected storage
 5. Boot out of recovery (see FAQ)
 6. Install Magisk-v24.3.apk using Android's built-in file manager/'adb install'/etc.